Feeds:

 Klein ends her book on a hopeful note — in many places such as Chile and Lebanon, the people have learned from their experiences — they are cannier and more resistant to the shocks administered to them by Bushco and their own ruling classes.
 Having endured “Disaster Capitalism” for several decades, they understand their own self-interests better and aren’t as easy to fool.
 I would like to be as hopeful.
 The question, as always, with Bush and Cheney, is how far are they willing to go?
 And, is anyone willing to stop them?
 From John Dean’s article, it doesn’t sound as though it is going to be the Republicans.” ~ Jane Smiley

-One thing is certain, my father-in-law, Carl Whorton, hated President Herbert Hoover.Carl Whorton
+One thing is sure, my father-in-law, Carl Whorton, had a visceral dislike for President Herbert Hoover.Carl Whorton

 I always admired that he was never shy about doing an honest day’s work for an honest days wage doing what he had to do to earn a living.
 He worked in the mines then moved north to Southern Michigan and worked in the factories carving out a life for himself and his family with the tools he had available.